 There is no single thermal protective system design that accounts for all flight variables, but all systems will include a lightweight heat shield that dissipates the heat while insulating the occupants.
 A well-designed TPS reflects most of the heat back into the atmosphere or sheds it away from the vehicle, preventing any damage to the interior of the craft.

-Advances in material engineering have led to the development of many different synthetic materials to perform this job, each varying in weight and temperature resistance capabilities.
+Advances in material science have led to the development of many different synthetic materials to perform this job, each varying in weight and temperature resistance capabilities.
 Selecting the best materials for a heat shield or TPS requires a careful evaluation of applicable heat zones, heat fluxes, and mechanical forces that will be present during re-entry.

 In most cases, a curated selection of multiple materials will be necessary since the forces experienced during re-entry are not uniform.
 The nose of the craft, for instance, experiences substantially more heat and pressure, so the material selected for that region must withstand higher temperatures.